 In 2023, Adaro published a Net-Zero Emissions (NZE) statement to reiterate its commitment to reduce greenhouse gas (GHG) emissions, including a roadmap to achieve NZE by 2060 or earlier.
 The company aims to increase total revenue from non-thermal coal businesses above 50% by 2030.
 Thus, with the AAI spin-off, Adaro appears to be shifting away from thermal coal to reduce its GHG emissions and focus on its green business.
 AAI accounted for about 15% of Adaro’s 2023 overall corporate emissions; thus, to achieve its NZE target, further action is required.
 Removing these assets from the corporate portfolio could be viewed as a step in the right direction.

 Adaro has several large green projects in its development pipeline.
-These include: the 1.4 gigawatt (GW) Mentarang Induk hydroelectric power plant project, estimated to cost US$2.6 billion; the 70 megawatt (MW) Tanah Laut wind project (US$153 million) and; the 400MW solar project to export electricity to Singapore.
+These include the 1.4 gigawatts (GW) Mentarang Induk hydroelectric power plant project, estimated to cost US$2.6 billion; the 70 megawatts (MW) Tanah Laut wind project (US$153 million); and the 400MW solar project to export electricity to Singapore.
 Continuing its coal business could jeopardize Adaro’s financing for these plans.
 Shifting away from coal would give the company access to green financing sources with attractive financing costs and rates.

 Today, many major financial institutions have environmental, social and governance (ESG) mandates, leading them to divest from thermal coal.
 Bank financing for the sector fell by 20% from 2016 to 2023.
 Globally, the number of financial institutions willing to finance or hold coal-related investments is shrinking, with IEEFA identifying 200 institutions exiting coal (Figure 2).
 If Adaro continues its thermal coal business, its financing options will likely narrow, reducing its competitiveness and potentially increasing financing costs.